Nathaniel Rothschild, 5th Baron Rothschild: Personal life

 Rothschild gained a Montenegrin passport on the request of the then Prime Minister of Montenegro, Igor Luksic.
-He threw a three-day party in Montenegro in July 2011, to celebrate his 40th birthday.
+He held a three-day party in Montenegro in July 2011, to celebrate his 40th birthday.
 The party was rumoured to cost a million euros.

 He was in a relationship with the model Eliza Cummings from December 2012 to October 2014.
 The former couple lived together.

 He often travels by private jet.
-He owns his own £35M superyacht.

-Rothschild's four-storey townhouse in New York City's West Village was put up for sale for US$17.5M in April 2015.
+The Times reported in 2012 that he owned a £35 million superyacht.
+Rothschild's four-storey townhouse in New York City's West Village was put up for sale for US $17.5 million in April 2015.

-He married his second wife, Loretta "Elle" Basey, a former glamour model who is best known for previously appearing on Page 3 of The Sun tabloid newspaper, at a luxury Swiss ski resort in Klosters, Grisons, on 23 July 2016, having been engaged since December 2015.
+He married his second wife, Loretta Basey, a former glamour model who previously appeared on Page 3 of The Sun tabloid newspaper, at a luxury Swiss ski resort in Klosters, Grisons, on 23 July 2016, having been engaged since December 2015.
 Basey is 19 years his junior.
 Their wedding party was held in Stowell Park, Wiltshire, a few weeks after their wedding.
 His father-in-law is Phillip Victor Basey (born 1956), a chartered accountant, who was one of the three-man team that created UKIP's 2015 general election manifesto and was named as the treasurer of the Brexit Party in 2019.
 The couple have settled in Switzerland, with their dogs, and divide their time between London, Los Angeles, Florence, Paris, Moscow, New York City, and Greece.
 In June 2025, it was reported that the couple have a son.